Jump to content

 Verses Commanding Worship

 Sayyid Mohammad Ali Ayazi believes that the verses related to acts of worship do not indicate a necessity for the government to compel people to perform religious duties.
-Fundamentally, such verses are situated within the context of religious education and the endogenous growth of faith in society, not external coercion.
+These verses are based on religious education and the endogenous growth of faith in society, not external coercion.

 Similarly, he presents verses like "And he used to enjoin on his people prayer and zakat and was to his Lord pleasing" and "And enjoin prayer upon your family [and people] and be steadfast therein" as having an educational aspect for the head of the family.
-He argues they are solely related to the educational and moral role of the family guardian in guiding the household towards religiosity, and no sense of authoritarianism or coercion can be understood from them.
-Thus, they lack any indication of applying coercion or governmental authority in the domain of worship.
+His argument is that they are purely related to the educational and moral role of the family guardian in leading the household towards religiosity, and there is no sense of authoritarianism or coercion in them.
+Therefore, there is no evidence of using coercion or governmental authority in the realm of worship.

 Regarding the verse "Take, [O, Muhammad], from their wealth a charity...", although the author accepts that zakat is a public financial resource of the Islamic government and not exclusively for the poor, he emphasizes that its method of implementation must also be based on tolerance, encouragement, and gentleness, not authoritarian compulsion or coercive measures in economic spheres like tax collection (pp. 56–62).